 So, parents, grandparents, family friends, and older siblings can comprise your 11 participants.

-(You could also play this game with less children and use lower numbers, however it won’t be nearly as challenging, which could take some of the fun away.)
+(You could also play this game with fewer children and use lower numbers, however, it won't be nearly as challenging, which could take some of the fun away.)

 Here are the materials you need:

 - Random materials ranging in quantity from 0-10